The Life of Ben Reifel

-Benjamin Reifel was born on September 19, 1906 in a log cabin on the Rosebud Indian Reservation.
-His father, William Reifel, was German-American and his Mother, Lucy Burning Breast, was a full-blooded Lakota Sioux.
+Benjamin Reifel was born on September 19, 1906 in a log cabin within the Rosebud Indian Reservation.
+His father, William Reifel, was German-American and his mother, Lucy Burning Breast, was a full-blooded Lakota Oceti Sakowin.
 Ben was an enrolled member of the Rosebud Sioux Tribe.
 His Indian name was Lone Feather.

 Reifel graduated from South Dakota State College in 1932.
 He paid his own way through four years of college, with the aid of one of the first loans made available to Indian students under the program for the education of American Indians.
 He graduated in 1932 with a Bachelor of Science degree in agriculture.